STRegistry/whmcs-stregistry-module/README.md

 * Optionally you can enable <b>ID Protection</b> and <b>EPP Code</b> addon functionality

 ## Configure ID Protection addon (optional)
-It is possible to use pre-defined contacts for ID Protection on registry side OR dynamically generate new contacts for each domain.
+It is possible to use pre-defined contacts for ID Protection on ST Registry side (previously created under your ST Registrar account) OR dynamically generate new contacts for each domain.
 Functionality responsible for <b>WHOIS Privacy</b> contacts definition is located in file:
 <whmcs_root>/modules/registrars/stregistry/classes/STRegistryPrivacyContact.php

+Methods <b>getRegistrantId</b>, <b>getAdminId</b>, <b>getTechId</b>, <b>getBillingId</b> called by the module to obtain ID Protection contact id for corresponding domain contact.
+You are free to modify functionality of this class to use your external <b>WHOIS Privacy</b> service provider.

 By default used pre-defined Contact ID "STR-WHOISPRIVACY" for all domain contacts.